Slack for sales

 Here are a few workflows we recommend:

-- Onboarding: Invite new team members to your key sales channels.
+- Onboarding: Invite new members to your key sales channels.
 Simply following what the rest of the sales team is talking about helps them get up to speed quickly.

 - Offboarding: Similarly, communicating in Slack ensures valuable information doesn’t get locked away in archived inboxes when people leave the company.